 - Effectively scale capacity, manage privacy and performance

-- Access data from desktops, laptop or mobile devices from anywhere.
+- Access data from desktops, laptops, or mobile devices from anywhere.

-- Move data between public cloud, Rockstor, and your devices
+- Move data between the public cloud, Rockstor, and your devices

 SMB Cloud Server

-Rockstor Small and Midsize Business (SMB) Cloud Server is special build for small businesses those require the capacity of several hundred Terabytes to capture the business demands.
-You can save you crucial business data on Rockstor SMB cloud server and less sensitive data on the public cloud.
+Rockstor Small and Midsize Business (SMB) Cloud Server is a special build for small businesses that require the capacity of several hundred Terabytes to capture the business demands.
+You can save your crucial business data on Rockstor SMB cloud server and less sensitive data on the public cloud.
 This practice will decrease the cost and increase the security of data.
 Also, an organization doesn’t need to rely completely on an expensive public cloud.